brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 4/1 Thessalonians 4 5 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 01:41:28
+- Timestamp: 12-19-2023 13:59:27
 - Choicest Prompt: "choicest prompt v0.4"
-- BHT Prompt: "bht prompt v0.7"
+- BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 94
+- BHT Word Count: 88
-- BHT Commentary Usage: 35.14%
+- BHT Commentary Usage: 25.0%
-- BHT Quality Score: 1.8395637885948428
+- BHT Quality Score: 1.763618943751291
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (74):
+- ChatGPT injected words (64):
-	['a', 'against', 'all', 'and', 'are', 'as', 'avaricious', 'believers', 'beyond', 'breeds', 'call', 'cognizant', 'concupiscence', 'deities', 'desire', 'do', 'encompassing', 'fact', 'for', 'freedom', 'from', 'god', 'gods', 'goes', 'greed', 'heathen', 'here', 'holiness', 'honorably', 'ignorance', 'inhibitions', 'is', 'know', 'knowledge', 'lack', 'lacking', 'licentious', 'licentiousness', 'live', 'lust', 'marriage', 'mirror', 'morals', 'not', 'of', 'paganism', 'people', 'purely', 'religion', 'resist', 'revival', 's', 'sadly', 'same', 'sensual', 'standard', 'stems', 'that', 'the', 'their', 'this', 'those', 'thus', 'to', 'today', 'true', 'unchastity', 'urged', 'while', 'who', 'within', 'worldly', 'worshipped', 'yearnings']
+	['a', 'about', 'above', 'and', 'as', 'bear', 'behavior', 'but', 'by', 'christians', 'contributing', 'cultivating', 'desire', 'desires', 'disregard', 'driven', 'engaging', 'for', 'god', 'gods', 'heathen', 'honorable', 'honoring', 'immoral', 'imposed', 'in', 'inhibitions', 'institution', 'is', 'knowledge', 'lack', 'leading', 'licentious', 'live', 'lustful', 'marriage', 'modern', 'moral', 'not', 'of', 'oneself', 'paganism', 'pagans', 'physical', 'pure', 'reflects', 'relationships', 'responsibility', 'revival', 'rid', 'sanctification', 'sanctity', 'satisfying', 'simply', 'standards', 'striving', 'the', 'their', 'times', 'to', 'true', 'understanding', 'we', 'worshiped']
 - ChatGPT injected words (significant words only) (48):
-	['avaricious', 'believers', 'breeds', 'cognizant', 'concupiscence', 'deities', 'desire', 'encompassing', 'fact', 'freedom', 'god', 'gods', 'goes', 'greed', 'heathen', 'holiness', 'honorably', 'ignorance', 'inhibitions', 'know', 'knowledge', 'lack', 'lacking', 'licentious', 'licentiousness', 'live', 'lust', 'marriage', 'mirror', 'morals', 'paganism', 'people', 'purely', 'religion', 'resist', 'revival', 's', 'sadly', 'sensual', 'standard', 'stems', 'today', 'true', 'unchastity', 'urged', 'worldly', 'worshipped', 'yearnings']
+	['bear', 'behavior', 'christians', 'contributing', 'cultivating', 'desire', 'desires', 'disregard', 'driven', 'engaging', 'god', 'gods', 'heathen', 'honorable', 'honoring', 'immoral', 'imposed', 'inhibitions', 'institution', 'knowledge', 'lack', 'leading', 'licentious', 'live', 'lustful', 'marriage', 'modern', 'moral', 'oneself', 'paganism', 'pagans', 'physical', 'pure', 'reflects', 'relationships', 'responsibility', 'revival', 'rid', 'sanctification', 'sanctity', 'satisfying', 'simply', 'standards', 'striving', 'times', 'true', 'understanding', 'worshiped']

 ### Logs
-- Attempt 1 BHT: Ignorance of true religion is the root cause of unchastity, as a people's morals are influenced by their objects of worship.
-The admonition here is to not give in to worldly desires, whether it be the lust of concupiscence or avaricious greed.
-This meaning extends beyond sensual lust, encompassing all kinds of worldly desires.
-The heathen knew gods as licentious as themselves, but not the true God.
-Sadly, the revival of paganism in modern life is fueled by the desire to rid oneself of inhibitions against licentiousness imposed by God.
-It is a call for believers to live in a way that reflects the sanctity and honor of marriage, knowing that those who do not know God cannot have the same ideal of holiness and purity.
-The passage warns against using one's spouse or body for dishonorable and unchaste purposes, which is comparable to the behavior of heathens.
+- Attempt 1 BHT: Marriage is not simply about satisfying our physical desires; it is about cultivating pure and honorable relationships.
+When individuals engage in sexual immorality, they become enslaved by their own passions.
+This is a reflection of their ignorance of true religion and their worship of worldly desires.
+The heathen, who worship gods as licentious as themselves, do not truly know God.
+In our modern world, there is a resurgence of paganism driven by the desire to be free from godly inhibitions against licentiousness.
+As Christians, we must remember that increased knowledge brings increased responsibility, and we are called to live in a way that promotes our sanctification and honors the institution of marriage.
+We should strive for a higher standard than the Gentiles, not seeking gratification in gross pleasures, but cherishing the purity and dignity of our relationships.
-- 🔄 1 Thessalonians 4:5 (attempt 1, 150 words, 36.36% quotes quality score: 1.9031433184425772, V2 normalized quality score: 54.62, commentator tiers 1-3: 41.03%, 33.71%, 25.26%)
+- 🔄 1 Thessalonians 4:5 (attempt 1, 137 words, 35.79% quotes quality score: 1.760338045775456, V2 normalized quality score: 49.87, commentator tiers 1-3: 36.87%, 37.03%, 26.1%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- Attempt 2 BHT: Ignorance of true religion leads to unchastity, for a people's morals are shaped by their objects of worship.
-The call here is to resist worldly desires, whether it is the lust of concupiscence or avaricious greed.
-These desires are not limited to sensual lust, but encompass all sorts of worldly cravings.
-The heathen, not knowing the true God, were familiar with licentious gods.
-It is alarming that in modern times, there is a resurgence of paganism, as people seek to cast off God's restrictions on licentiousness.
-Believers are urged to honorably and purely live in marriage, aware that those who do not know God lack the same standard of holiness.
+- Attempt 2 BHT: Marriage should not be reduced to mere bodily gratification; it is meant to satisfy purer feelings and promote sanctification.
+Engaging in lustful behavior means succumbing to the passions of the flesh, revealing a lack of true knowledge and understanding of God.
+It is important to remember that our morals are shaped by our worship, and when we worship licentious gods, we risk propagating immoral behavior.
+As Christians, we bear the responsibility of living above the standards of the pagans and upholding the honor and sanctity of marriage.
-- 🔄 1 Thessalonians 4:5 (attempt 2, 112 words, 38.75% quotes quality score: 1.8736251320064294, V2 normalized quality score: 53.64, commentator tiers 1-3: 42.76%, 34.34%, 22.9%)
+- 🔄 1 Thessalonians 4:5 (attempt 2, 87 words, 30.65% quotes quality score: 1.7227553770829873, V2 normalized quality score: 48.62, commentator tiers 1-3: 32.14%, 40.02%, 27.84%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Ignorance of true religion breeds unchastity, as a people's morals mirror their deities.
-The call, here, is to resist the lust of concupiscence and avaricious greed.
-This goes beyond sensual desire, encompassing all worldly yearnings.
-The heathen worshipped licentious gods, while lacking knowledge of the true God.
-Sadly, the revival of paganism today stems from the desire for freedom from God's inhibitions against licentiousness.
-Thus, believers are urged to live honorably and purely within marriage, cognizant of the fact that those who do not know God lack the same standard of holiness.
+- Attempt 3 BHT: Marriage is not simply for satisfying physical desires; it is about cultivating pure relationships and avoiding the bondage of lust.
+Ignorance of true religion leads to immorality, as people's morals are influenced by their objects of worship.
+The pagan gods were known for their licentiousness, unlike the true God.
+The modern resurgence of paganism stems from a desire to remove inhibitions against licentiousness.
+As Christians, we have a greater responsibility to live according to higher standards and promote sanctification within marriage.
-- 🔄 1 Thessalonians 4:5 (attempt 3, 94 words, 35.14% quotes quality score: 1.8395637885948428, V2 normalized quality score: 52.51, commentator tiers 1-3: 42.37%, 34.05%, 23.58%)
+- 🔄 1 Thessalonians 4:5 (attempt 3, 82 words, 31.25% quotes quality score: 1.750914894339703, V2 normalized quality score: 49.56, commentator tiers 1-3: 40.77%, 36.74%, 22.49%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Ignorance of true religion leads to unchastity, for a people's morals are shaped by their objects of worship.
-The call here is to resist worldly desires, whether it is the lust of concupiscence or avaricious greed.
-These desires are not limited to sensual lust, but encompass all sorts of worldly cravings.
-The heathen, not knowing the true God, were familiar with licentious gods.
-It is alarming that in modern times, there is a resurgence of paganism, as people seek to cast off God's restrictions on licentiousness.
-Believers are urged to honorably and purely live in marriage, aware that those who do not know God lack the same standard of holiness.
+- Attempt 4 BHT: Marriage is not merely about fulfilling sensual desires, but about pursuing and maintaining pure, honorable relationships.
+Engaging in lustful behavior reveals a lack of true knowledge and understanding of God, and reflects the inevitable influence that one's worship has on their morals.
+The pagan gods worshipped by the heathen were known for their licentiousness, in contrast to the true God.
+The modern rise of paganism can be traced back to society's desire to cast off inhibitions against licentiousness imposed by God.
+As Christians, we are called to live above the standards of the pagan world, striving for purity and sanctification in our relationships.
-- 🔄 1 Thessalonians 4:5 (attempt 4, 112 words, 38.75% quotes quality score: 1.8736251320064294, V2 normalized quality score: 53.64, commentator tiers 1-3: 42.76%, 34.34%, 22.9%)
+- 🔄 1 Thessalonians 4:5 (attempt 4, 105 words, 36.36% quotes quality score: 1.7000797686625746, V2 normalized quality score: 47.87, commentator tiers 1-3: 35.94%, 36.2%, 27.85%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Ignorance of true religion is the root cause of unchastity, as a people's morals are influenced by their objects of worship.
-The admonition here is to not give in to worldly desires, whether it be the lust of concupiscence or avaricious greed.
-This meaning extends beyond sensual lust, encompassing all kinds of worldly desires.
-The heathen knew gods as licentious as themselves, but not the true God.
-Sadly, the revival of paganism in modern life is fueled by the desire to rid oneself of inhibitions against licentiousness imposed by God.
-It is a call for believers to live in a way that reflects the sanctity and honor of marriage, knowing that those who do not know God cannot have the same ideal of holiness and purity.
-The passage warns against using one's spouse or body for dishonorable and unchaste purposes, which is comparable to the behavior of heathens.
+- Attempt 5 BHT: Marriage is not simply about satisfying physical desires, but about cultivating pure, honorable relationships.
+Engaging in lustful behavior reflects a lack of true knowledge and understanding of God.
+The heathen worshiped licentious gods, contributing to their immoral behavior.
+The revival of paganism in modern times is driven by a desire to rid oneself of moral inhibitions imposed by God, leading to a disregard for sanctity.
+As Christians, we bear the responsibility to live above the standards of the pagans, honoring the institution of marriage and striving for sanctification.
-- 🔄 1 Thessalonians 4:5 (attempt 5, 150 words, 36.36% quotes quality score: 1.9031433184425772, V2 normalized quality score: 54.62, commentator tiers 1-3: 41.03%, 33.71%, 25.26%)
+- 🔄 1 Thessalonians 4:5 (attempt 5, 88 words, 25.0% quotes quality score: 1.763618943751291, V2 normalized quality score: 49.98, commentator tiers 1-3: 36.22%, 36.89%, 26.88%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'PASSAGE' FOUND IN BHT!
-- ✅ 1 Thessalonians 4:5 bht prompt v0.7 (94 words, 35.14% quotes)
+- ✅ 1 Thessalonians 4:5 bht prompt v0.8 (88 words, 25.0% quotes)
-- quality score: 1.8395637885948428, V2 normalized quality score: 52.51, commentator tiers 1-3: 42.37%, 34.05%, 23.58%)
+- quality score: 1.763618943751291, V2 normalized quality score: 49.98, commentator tiers 1-3: 36.22%, 36.89%, 26.88%)